 Image jump to 100.
 I find this a huge time saver.
 The normal wheel of selector gets you through single pictures.
 Zoom out to skip a few at a time.
 If you really want to get through a lot having this set to 100 is useful.

 - Highlight alert Enabled.
 Since it’s using a Jpeg based preview keep in mind this hi light may be in error.
-I’ve recorded more than a stop of difference between the Joel histogram and the RAW.
+I’ve recorded more than a stop of difference between the back of the camera histogram and the histogram of the actual RAW.
 So in other words it may give you a highlight warning when in actuality you have another stop of room before losing details in the highlights.